In this article

 - Review possible errors when an Allowed website is blocked or a Blocked website is accessible

 - Not seeing policy changes reflected in query returns?
-Try clearing your browser and operating system cache
+Try clearing browser and operating system cache

 Comments